jackokring/Rack/plugins/KRT Free/README.md

 There are 4 developing modules.

-  * VCF - A Sallen-Key filter, with various 2, 3 and 4 pole basics, feedback rez with low and band pass inputs.
+  * VCF - A Sallen-Key filter, with various interpolated 2, 3 and 4 pole basics, feedback rez with low and band pass inputs.
   * PLL - A dual PLL interpolation VCO, full multipliers and independant channel filters, plus VCO FM.
   * PM - A phase modulator through zero and DC sub flip.
 Various insert points with feedback.
   * DST - A distrotion unit, with 3 algorithms and a summed out.